one moment…

 Now I know – we’re all someone else to someone else!’

-Grief hurts.
-The loss of our special person leaves a massive hole in our world.
+There are no words to describe the devastating unbearable pain.
+The loss of a child leaves a massive hole in our world.
 Nothing will ever be the same.
 It can’t be.
 And trying to find the strength to keep living with a broken shattered heart is almost impossible.
-All we can do is let love be our guide as we take one day (one minute) at a time – carrying them in our hearts – always and forever!!
+All we can do is let love guide us as we take one day at a time – carrying them in our hearts – every minute of every day!

-Losing one of our children was something I couldn’t even bear to think about – then one day it happened.
+Losing one of our precious children was something I couldn’t even bear to think about – then unbelievably one day it happened!

-So I write to try and make sense of a reality that will probably never feel real – to put jumbled thoughts into words and accept something that simply feels so wrong – our children are simply not meant to die before us!
+So I write to try and make sense of a reality that will probably never feel real – to put jumbled thoughts into words and accept something that will always feel wrong – our children are simply not meant to die before us!
 I guess writing stops me from going completely crazy!

 Connecting with others who share this agonising grief has been an unexpected gift.
 The invisible and magnetic bond between grief parents is priceless.
 Hurting hearts free to hurt together.